HLS-976/holbertonschool-printf/README.md

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
 ```

-Please don't forget to include the files needed so the compiling process can be as simple as possible.
+Please do not forget to include the files needed so the compiling process can be as simple as possible.

 ## Requirements